 My name is Arielle Shander, and I’m a designer with a focus on game design.

-I’ve been playing games since the early ’90s, starting with an Apple Macintosh (most likely the Macintosh II) and educational games like Treasure Mountain! and Math Blaster.
-The Game Boy, Genesis/Mega Drive, Super Nintendo, and N64 further cemented my love for games.
+I’ve been playing games since the early ’90s, starting with an Apple Macintosh and educational games like Treasure Mountain! and Math Blaster.
+The Game Boy, Sega Genesis/Mega Drive, Super Nintendo, and N64 further cemented my love for games.
+One of my favorite series is The Legend of Zelda because of its emphasis on exploration and solving puzzles.

 Despite being exposed to video games as a young child, I didn’t think to pursue game development as a career path until I was 13 years old.
 I began pondering the creative process of designing interactive adventures, and I became inspired to contribute my own vision to the medium.